winks/f5n.org/content/blog/2023/bikepacking-d11.md

 backpack, but mine is fine for me as long as I don't make it too heavy.
 The suggested 80-100 km per day seem ok for someone who usually uses a bike a lot but hasn't really started the season with doing longer trips.
-A day with up to 800m of climbing was mostly dobnle, the day with 1800 was hard.
+A day with up to 800m of climbing was mostly doable, the day with 1800 was hard.
 My stop at home in the middle was a nice safety net, but completely unneeded, although I did of course plan around it a bit, for example only taking one spare tube for the first two